JordanP1/Game/README.md

 # Game
-A simple project that emulates real-time combat.
+A simple WinForms project that emulates real-time combat.